Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Experiments

 \subsection{Datasets and Settings}

-We adopt three video emotion datasets for evaluation.
-Among them, two (the Plutchik and the Ekman datasets) are introduced by us and will be made available to the community once this paper is accepted.
+We utilize three video emotion datasets for evaluation.
+Among them, the VideoStory-P14 and YF-E6 datasets are introduced by us and will be made available to the community.

-\textbf{The YouTube emotion dataset \cite{baohan2014AAAI}.} This dataset contains 1,101 videos annotated with $8$ basic emotions from the Plutchik\textquoteright s Wheel of Emotions.
-To better evaluate the zero-shot emotion recognition tasks, we re-annotate the videos into $24$ emotions according to Plutchik\textquoteright s definitions by adding $3$ variations to each of the basic emotions.
-For example, we split the basic \emph{joy} class into \emph{ecstasy}, \emph{joy}, and \emph{serenity} along the arousal dimension.
-We use the shorthand \textbf{YouTube-8} and \textbf{YouTube-24} for the original and re-annotated datasets respectively. \textbf{YouTube-24} is used as a more difficult task for evaluating the zero-shot recognition.
+\textbf{YouTube emotion datasets \cite{baohan2014AAAI}.} The YouTube dataset contains 1,101 videos annotated with $8$ basic emotions from the Plutchik's Wheel of Emotions.
+To facilitate the zero-shot emotion recognition task, we re-annotate the videos into $24$ emotions, by adding $3$ variations to each basic emotion according to Plutchik's definition.
+For example, we split the \emph{joy} class into \emph{ecstasy}, \emph{joy} and \emph{serenity} according to arousal.
+We use the short-hand \textbf{YouTube-8} and \textbf{YouTube-24} for the original and re-annotated datasets respectively.
+To annotate the \textbf{YouTube-24} dataset, each video was labeled by 5 annotators using majority vote with a high Cohen's kappa score\footnote{Cohen's kappa coefficient is a metric for measuring the inter-rater agreement for qualitative items (i.e. annotations).} \cite{Smeeton1984Early} of $0.62$ (in Table \ref{tab:kappa}).